natashamjaques/neural_chat/README.md

 ```
 python model/interact.py --debug --checkpoint=<path_to_your_checkpoint_directory>
 ```

+## Deploying chatbots live on a web server
+This code is accompanied by another repository that implements the server portion of Neural Chat project.
+Please refer to [**Neural Chat Web**](https://github.com/asmadotgh/neural_chat_web) for details on how to deploy your chatbots live on web.

 ## Reference
 If you use this code or the released Reddit dataset, please reference the following paper: